The park is now complete and open to the public, as per the master plan approved by Council below.Wilson Farm Park location map

 - Park Identification Sign

 The approximate locations of existing and proposed multi-use recreational trails in the neighbourhood are shown on the Location Map.
 These were approved by City Council as part of the Guelph Trail Master Plan.
-The trail from Simmonds Drive to the Speed River Trail is largely complete, with some finishing work to occur in 2013.
-The connection from this trail to the stormwater management area and some repairs to the Speed River Trail will be completed at the same time.
-Future trails will be implemented when funding is available.
+The trail from Simmonds Drive to the Speed River Trail is complete.
+The connection from this trail to the stormwater management area is also complete.
+New plantings next to the pedestrian bridge are part of environmental restoration efforts in the area.
+Please keep foot traffic, bikes and dogs off this area to allow the plants to grow and become established.